etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/making-projections.md

 | documentTypeName    |  documentType.name    |
 | grandTotalAmount    |  grandTotalAmount     |

 Great job!
 You've successfully created a new projection.
-Proceed to the [next step]() to continue with the tutorial.
+Proceed to the [**Tutorials**](/docs/developer-guide/etendo-rx/tutorials) section to continue with the tutorial.